 Ledger Nano S is a hardware wallet that provides access to the world’s leading digital currencies.
-If currency selection and affordability are what you’re after, Ledger is a great tool.

 The Ledger company has quickly emerged as one of the leading providers of hardware wallets for the digital currency market.
 In 2016, the company launched the Ledger Nano S, a hardware wallet that allows you to store bitcoin, Ethereum and a bevy of altcoins.